vladimirs-git/cisco-acl/README.md

-    items                   List of ACE (strings or Ace objects). platform        "ios"   Supported platforms: Cisco IOS - "ios", Cisco NX-OS - "cnx". note                    Object description (can be used for ACEs sorting). items                   List of ACE (strings or Ace objects).
-By default parsed from line.
+    items                   List of ACE (strings or Ace objects). platform        "ios"   Supported platforms: Cisco IOS - "ios", Cisco NX-OS - "cnx". note                    Object description (can be used for ACEs sorting). items                   An alternate way to create AceGroup object from a list of Ace objects.
+                            By default, an object is created from a line. data                    An alternate way to create AceGroup object from a <dict>.
+                            By default, an object is created from a line.

 ```python
 from cisco_acl import AceGroup, Remark, Ace